SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSListAgent/GetBusinesses.md

 so.topic: reference
 ---

+# NSBusiness[] GetBusinesses()

 Returns all available businesses that a contact could have.

 **Returns:** NSBusiness[]